 Isle of Skye

-Skye is a large island - 50 miles long - connected to the Scottish mainland by bridge at Kyle of Lochalsh.
-It has enough distinct landscape zones that a single visit struggles to cover them, and enough minor roads that navigation without a detailed map or offline GPS causes problems.
+Skye is a large island – 50 miles long – connected to the Scottish mainland by bridge at Kyle of Lochalsh.
 Three days is a reasonable minimum.
-A week is not excessive if you like walking.
+A week is not excessive.

 The Trotternish Ridge

-The northeastern peninsula of Skye contains the island’s most distinctive geology - a long escarpment of landslip terrain where basalt has collapsed over older sedimentary rock, creating formations that don’t look entirely geological.
-The Old Man of Storr, 8km north of Portree, is a 50m basalt pinnacle at the escarpment’s southern end.
-The walk from the car park takes 45-60 minutes.
-The view on the descent is better than the approach.
+The northeastern peninsula contains Skye’s most distinctive geology: a long escarpment of landslip terrain where basalt has collapsed over older sedimentary rock into formations that don’t look entirely geological.
+The Old Man of Storr, 8km north of Portree, is a 50-metre basalt pinnacle at the escarpment’s southern end.
+The walk from the car park takes 45 to 60 minutes; the view on the descent is better than the approach.

-The Quiraing, at the northern end of the ridge, is a longer and more complex version of the Storr landscape: a series of collapsed columns, grassy terraces, and rock pinnacles over a 2-3km walk that circuits the main features.
-The single-track road to the car park from Staffin involves passing places; go early to avoid meeting tour buses at the summit.
+The Quiraing at the northern end of the ridge is a longer and more complex version: collapsed columns, grassy terraces, and rock pinnacles over a 2 to 3km circuit.
+The single-track road to the car park from Staffin involves passing places; go early to avoid meeting tour buses.

 The Cuillin

-The Black Cuillin is the main mountain range, a 12km horseshoe of gabbro ridges with 11 Munros (peaks above 914m).
-The traverse of the full ridge is considered the hardest mountaineering challenge in Britain - it requires roped climbing and takes experienced climbers two days.
-The majority of visitors do individual peaks or lower walks into the corries.
+The Black Cuillin is the main mountain range – 12km horseshoe of gabbro ridges with 11 Munros.
+The full ridge traverse is considered the hardest mountaineering challenge in Britain and requires roped climbing.
+Most visitors do individual peaks or lower corrie walks.

-The Fairy Pools on the western side of the Cuillin (signposted from the B8009 at Carbost) are a series of linked pools and short waterfalls at the base of the mountains.
-The approach walk is 3.5km return from the car park.
-The water is clear and cold; swimming is possible in summer.
-The site is heavily visited in summer - the car park fills by 10:00 on clear days.
+The Fairy Pools on the western side of the Cuillin are linked pools and waterfalls at the mountain base, 3.5km return from the car park.
+The site is heavily visited – the car park fills by 10am on clear days.
+See the separate Fairy Pools post for timing advice.

 Eating

-Rain is frequent year-round.
-Waterproofs are not optional.
-Midges (biting insects the size of a full stop) are severe from May through September in still, humid conditions, particularly at dawn and dusk in sheltered areas.
+Rain is frequent year-round; waterproofs are not optional.
+Midges are severe from May through September in still, humid conditions at dawn and dusk in sheltered areas.
 Midge repellent with DEET is effective; midges cannot fly in wind above about 7mph.
-The roads in the northwest of the island are largely single-track.
-The ferry from Mallaig to Armadale (foot passengers: GBP 4, cars: GBP 24) gives an alternative approach from the south and is more scenic than the bridge crossing.
+The ferry from Mallaig to Armadale is an alternative approach and more scenic than the bridge crossing.